 Ski better than you ever thought possible

 Ski course holiday arrangements should be made independently or through tour operators, of which there are many coming to Tignes.
 Some may offer flights and transfers without having to book their entire package.
 However,some of our clients' favourite hotels only accept independent bookings.
+What follows is general advice as we don't deal with either accommodation or travel arrangements, but there are hundreds of options for both only a click away on Google.

 Some hotels favoured by our clients are listed below, Chalet hotels are also popular and there are many catered chalets and self catering studios dotted around the resort (of varying quality).
 Early booking is essential for high season dates.